Susan Okalany: As a prosecutor

 Okalany was the lead prosecutor in the Kampala bombings trial.
 The trial started in September 2011.
 Two self-confessed conspirators, Mahmoud Mugisha and Edris Nsubuga, pleaded guilty and were convicted.

 Another prominent case that she prosecuted was the conviction of Jacqueline Uwera Nsenga for the murder of her husband, Juvenal Kananura Nsenga, whom she ran over with a car, when he opened the gate to their home.

 As a judge

 In 2016, Okalany was appointed a High Court judge and was assigned to the court's Family Division.
 She was posted to the Mbale circuit of the court's division.
 While there, she received death threats in a case related to Bukedea District Cattle Market, leading her to request security assistance from the president of Uganda.

 Other considerations

 In September 2017, Okalany was bestowed with the award of Prosecutor of the Year, by the International Association of Prosecutors.
 The award was in recognition of her role as lead prosecutor of the 11 July 2010 Kampala bombing terrorists.

 In June 2020, Okalany was among the four top contenders for the ICC prosecutor job.
-If elected, she would replace Fatou Bom Bensouda, who as occupied the position since 2012.
+If elected, she would replace Fatou Bom Bensouda, who has occupied the position since 2012.